Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation

 Upon receiving a complaint, the EO will follow the procedures described in the Discrimination Grievance Procedures.

 Important Note!
 Please do not wait to report conduct of concern until harassment becomes sufficiently serious (i.e., severe, pervasive, or persistent) to create a hostile environment.
-The Equal Opportunity and Affirmative Action/Title IX Coordinator, designees , and other University officials can take proactive steps to prevent harassment from continuing and perhaps escalating and to protect or otherwise assist the person harassed.
-For example, the University can arrange for no-contact orders, counseling and changes in class schedules, living arrangements, class requirements, and testing schedules as needed.
+The Equal Opportunity and Affirmative Action/Title IX Coordinator, designees, and other University officials can take proactive steps to prevent harassment from continuing and perhaps escalating and to protect or otherwise assist the person harassed.
+For example, the University can talk with supervisors, arrange for trainings on discrimination, no-contact orders, counseling and changes in class schedules, living arrangements, class requirements, and testing schedules as needed.
 The EO office and designees can also provide expertise and advice to help identify conduct that might be a warning sign of or constitute sexual harassment or hostile environment harassment prohibited by this policy and address any concerns or complaints appropriately.

 Harassment violates this policy when it creates a hostile environment, as defined in Section II.B, below.